Mado007/TO-DO-LIST/README.md

 ## Usage
 - Enter a task in the input field and click "Add" to add it to your to-do list.
 - Click the "Delete" button next to a task to remove it from your list.
-- Click the checkbox next to a task to mark it as completed.

 ## 📝 License